turingschool/backend-curriculum-site/module2/lessons/feature_testing_in_sinatra.md

 ## What are Feature Tests?

-* Feature tests mimic the behavior of the user: In the case of web apps, this behavior will be clicking, filling in forms, moving to new pages, etc.
+* Feature tests mimic the behavior of the user: In the case of web apps, this behavior will be clicking, filling in forms, visiting new pages, etc.
 * Just like a user, the feature test should not need to know about underlying code
 * Based on user stories